What is the Mexican Peso (MXN)?

 The Current Mexico Peso

 The buying power of MXN declined towards the end of the 20th century due to an inflationary process.
-Hence, the Bank of Mexico minted coins in high denominations that they crossed the fifty-peso denomination.
+Hence, the Bank of Mexico minted coins in high denominations that crossed the fifty-peso denomination.
 The federal agency also produced denominations of one thousand Mexican peso coins and five thousand Mexican peso coins.